 Let’s discuss Amazon’s policy toward item returns.
 Amazon states that “returns are a normal part of doing business online and we expect our sellers to accept most returns.

-For more information regarding returns, please review the Handling Returns and Refunds Help page listed in our Additional Resources section at the bottom of this chapter:
+For more information regarding returns, please review the Handling Returns and Refunds Help page on Amazon’s website.

 Please note that you are expected to accept returns if they fall within the guidelines specified on this page.